Richardinho/form-carousel/README.md

 ## features

-- dynamic: next page of form can vary according to answers to this page of the form
+- dynamic pages: next page of form dependent on answers on current one
 - animated: smooth animated transition between pages
-- editable after completion: go back and edit chosen pages. state of form will be recreated
+- editable: summary page provides buttons to revisit pages to make changes
 - validation: error messages will be displayed and progress to next page prevented if there are errors in fields

 ## Start the app